-Full details of the infrastructure to service the proposed development are provided in the accompanying reports prepared by DOSA Consulting Engineers.
+Full details of the infrastructure to service the proposed development are provided in the accompanying drawings and reports prepared by DOSA Consulting Engineers.

 It is proposed to connect to the existing foul sewer and water supply.
-The 2022 Annual Report for the Carrigrennan Wastewater Treatment Plant (WWTP) which serves the Cork City agglomeration.
-The AER states that the WWTP has a plant capacity PE of 413,200, the treatment type is 3P - Tertiary P removal and that the capacity of the WWTP will not be exceeded in 3 years.1 The discharge from the proposed development is less than 0.2% of the Carrigrennan WWTP PE.
+The 2023 Annual Report for the Cork City Wastewater Treatment Plant (WWTP) (ID - D0033-01) which serves the Cork City, states that the WWTP has a plant capacity PE of 413,200 and that the treatment type is 3P - Tertiary P Removal.1 The discharge from the proposed development is less than 0.5% of the Cork City WWTP PE.